akeneo/pim-community-dev/UPGRADE.md

 ## Migrate your standard project

+1. Deactivate your custom code

+Before starting the migration process, please deactivate all your custom bundles and configuration.
+This will considerably ease the standard migration process.

+2. Stop the job queue consumer daemon consumer

-/!\ Before starting the migration process, we advise you to stop the job queue consumer daemon and start it again only when the migration process is finished.
+Before starting the migration process, stop the job queue consumer daemon and start it again only when the migration process is finished.

 If you use `supervisor`, then stop your daemon as following: